find your perfect postgrad program

-In the UK the basic entry requirements for students wishing to enrol on a masters program in Chemistry will be at least a good 2.1 degree – or upper second class honours.
-If you are not from the UK, the equivalent qualification from another country is acceptable.
+In the UK the basic entry requirements for students wishing to enrol on a masters in chemistry will be at least a good 2.1 degree (upper second class honours) – or international equivalent.
 The standard requirements of European universities are very similar, but it is possible to find out about the exact grades and qualifications they demand from their individual websites.
-In general, your first degree or similar should be in analytical chemistry, chemistry, or another discipline related to chemistry.
+In general, your first degree should be in chemistry, analytical chemistry, or another discipline related to chemistry.

-For UK institutions – as well as many European universities – as the course is delivered in English, students who do not speak it as a first language will have to provide evidence of their competency.
+For UK institutions – as well as many European universities – if the course is delivered in English, students who do not speak it as a first language will have to provide evidence of their competency.
 If you do not hold an official English Language qualification, you will be asked to take an IELTS or TOEFL test.
-Some English Language certificates are only valid for two years, so check that yours will be in date when you start the course.
+Some English Language certificates are only valid for two years, so check that yours will still be in date when you start the course.

-Most Masters in Chemistry programs consist of six taught modules and a substantial thesis, which is based on personal research.
+Most MScs in Chemistry programs consist of several taught modules and a substantial thesis, which is based on personal research.
 The research project can focus on any topic from a wide range and is chosen by the student after consulting with their tutor.

 The taught modules may include; organic chemistry, nuclear magnetic resonance, polymers, spectroscopy, elements of environmental science and x-ray diffraction.
 These will be offered in the form of lectures, seminars, workshops and lab sessions for extra support.
 Most courses also offer a module designed to enhance a student’s research skills; this will specifically address the methods used in scientific report writing, presenting facts and database comprehension.